Canon SX530 vs Nikon D2H

 Studio photographers will appreciate that the Nikon D2H (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX530 and the D2H have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the D2H have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX530 and D2H can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Nikon D2H Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Nikon D2H or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.